Sleep Disorder Overview

 Sleep Disorder Treatment

 Treatments vary and depend on the specific sleep disorder.
-In general, treatment often involves maintaining a fit and healthy lifestyle, a regular sleep schedule and, sometimes, medication.
-In more severe instances, treatment may require on-going therapy or even surgery.
+In general, treatment often involves maintaining an active and healthy lifestyle, a regular sleep schedule and, sometimes, medication.
+In more severe instances, treatment may require ongoing positive airway pressure (PAP) therapy or even surgery.

 For many patients suffering from insomnia, changing sleep habits—such as keeping the same bedtime and waking time—can be enough to improve quality sleep and increase daytime alertness.
 If those measures do not work, your Wellstar physician may prescribe behavioral therapies to teach you new sleep methods and improve your sleep environment.
 These may include:

-- Optimizing sleep hygiene (keeping a regular sleep/wake schedule, avoiding alcohol & eating late at night, quitting smoking, avoiding reading or watching TV in bed)
+- Optimizing sleep hygiene (keeping a regular sleep/wake schedule, avoiding alcohol and eating late at night, quitting smoking, avoiding reading or watching TV in bed)

 - Relaxation techniques, such as progressive muscle relaxation or breathing exercises designed to reduce tension and heart rate and control breathing and mood.